4neesh/DevBlog/src/posts/016_SynchronizedThreads.md

 <h4>Conclusion</h4>
 <p>
 Multi-threading allows our code to utilise the multiple cores of the CPU.
 The danger of multi-threading however leads to potential errors of visibility and synchronisation between the threads, one of which is known as race condition.<br>
-The synchronized keyword in Java allows a thread to obtain a key to a code block or method during its execution to ensure no other thread is able to access the code at the same time.
+The <i>Synchronized</i> keyword in Java allows a thread to obtain a key to a code block or method during its execution to ensure no other thread is able to access the code at the same time.
 The concurrent.atomic package in Java includes different Atomic variables that provide cross-thread visibility to a shared value.
 </p>
 <p>
-The Atomic package and synchronized keyword are common tools that enforce an element of determinism about a multi-threaded application.
-These tools enable execution order to be achieved and cached memory to be shared to eliminate non-deterministic behaviour within their domains.
+The Atomic package and Synchronized keyword are useful tools that assert an element of determinism about a multi-threaded application.
+These tools enable execution order to be achieved and cached memory to be shared between threads to reduce non-deterministic behaviour within their domains.
 </p>
 <br>
 <small style="float: right;" >Picture: Williamsburg, United States by <a target="_blank" href="https://unsplash.com/@benst287">Ben Stern</small></a><br>